Last Updated on January 7, 2022 by Yetty Akindele

 Once you’ve made a choice of a word, apply it to every aspect of your decisions for the New year.
 This word should also be applied to your Personal Finance as well.

-Take for instance ‘grace to save more’, ‘clarity to know the right investments to do’, ‘strength to earn more passively’ etc. For me, in this New Year, I am focusing on one word- Clarity
+Take for instance ‘grace to save more’, ‘clarity to know the right investments to do’, ‘strength to earn more passively’ etc. For me, in this New Year, I am focusing on one word- Grace

 In this article, I am going to share some Personal finance Wins you can achieve in 2021.
 These should be achieved using your one-word mantra for the new year as a source of motivation!